dennyreiter/hass-mygaschevy/README.md

 Under Custom Repositories, add https://github.com/dennyreiter/hass-mygaschevy as an integration.
 Then install.

 ## Configuration
-Add the following code in your `configuration.yaml` file, or modify your google_maps configuration:
+Add the following code in your `configuration.yaml` file:
 ```
 mygaschevy:
     username: YOUR_USERNAME